c0m0t3/GoTdle/README.md

 - If the user is already registered, the user can click on the "Log in here!" text to change to the login page.
 - The username needs to be unique and the email needs to be a valid email address.
 - The password needs to be at least 8 characters long.

+## Admin Dashboard

+- [ ] **Displayed when the user is logged in and has the role of an admin:**
+- The admin can make other users admins or remove the admin role from other admins.
+- The admin can't remove the admin role from himself.
+- The admin can manage the characters.

 ## Routes